Moving to Florida after sex offender registry removal

 If your name has been removed from the sex offender registry in your home state, you might be considering a fresh start—and Florida may sound like the ideal destination.
 But before you relocate, there’s one legal issue that could catch you off guard: Florida may still require you to register as a sex offender, even if your home state doesn’t.

 At The Brancato Law Firm, P.A., we represent individuals throughout Tampa Bay—including Hillsborough, Pinellas, and Polk Counties—who are shocked to learn that their past conviction can resurface the moment they step foot in Florida.
+Before you move to Florida, you should consult with a Tampa Sex Crimes Attorney to be certain if you will have to register.

 The Key Date: October 1, 1997—But It’s Not What You Think